Psychtoolbox-3/psychtoolbox-3.github.com/download.markdown

 to automatically create and install optimized xorg.conf configuration files for the X-Server.
 This is especially useful for hybrid graphics laptops and multi-display setups.

+If you have older AMD graphics cards with DCE display engines, ie. AMD Polaris, AMD Vega, or earlier, and want to use Psychtoolbox low-level features for extra reliability and peace of mind for visual stimulation, or if you are using a NVidia graphics card with proprietary driver and want precise visual onset timestamping, Psychtoolbox needs low-level gpu access.
+This is generally only possible on modern Linux distributions with EFI secure boot disabled in your firmware settings, as EFI secure boot will trigger an additional security mechanism in Linux, called "kernel lockdown", which will prevent these low level features from working.
+Disabling secure boot may be also needed if you want to access some types of serial or parallel ports.

 [Additional tips][using-on-linux] for installing and using Psychtoolbox on Linux.